ocaml/opam/master_changes.md

 ## Env
   * [BUG] Fix reverting of environment variables, principally on Windows [#5935 @dra27 fix #5838]
   * [BUG] Fix splitting environment variables [#5935 @dra27]
+  * [BUG] When opam creates an empty variable then appends/prepends a value, ensure no additional separator is added [#5935 @dra27 - fix #5925]

 ## Opamfile